Colostomy – Diseases of the colon are on the rise

 - Changes in the texture of the skin.
 Such as the appearance of wrinkles and skin sagging.
 This can all become problematic for keeping up with a stoma.

 - Arthritis can cause a reduction in the ability to perform things.

-- Changes in weight can cause the size of the stoma to also change.
+- Weight changes can cause the size of the stoma also to change.

 Helpful nutrition tips for the elderly with a colostomy

 Helpful hints regarding dietary intake:

 - A balanced diet that is rich in fruits and vegetables is indispensable.
 A well-balanced diet should prevent any problems related to bowel movements

-- Staying well-hydrated is absolutely necessary.
+- Staying well-hydrated is necessary.
 And therefore ask your elderly to drink at least 6 – 8 glasses of water.

 - Encourage your elderly to chew their food thoroughly before swallowing.

 - You can also consider giving your elderly buttermilk or yogurt.
 This not only helps in reducing gas formation but also improves gut health.

-- If gas is still a problem, then you can consider sprinkling some Beano powder in the first bite.
-This particular powder has no flavor and the elderly can easily consume it.
+- If gas is still a problem, you can consider sprinkling some Beano powder in the first bite.
+This particular powder has no flavor, and the elderly can easily consume it.

-- There are many foods that can increase the gas formation and you would really want to avoid them.
+- Many foods can increase gas formation, and you would want to avoid them.
 These include raw onions, broccoli, asparagus, garlic, cabbage, and fish.
 These foods can also produce an unpleasant odor.
-Even though the colostomy pouch is odor-proof, you may get a strong odor while emptying it.
+Even though the colostomy pouch is odor-proof, you may get a strong smell while emptying it.
 In such a case, you would want to avoid these foods.

 Tips for caring for the elderly with a colostomy

 Tips for appropriate colostomy care:

 - While applying the pouch, the skin should be wrinkle-free.
-Failure to do so will cause the pouch to loosen and the seal to break, whenever the skin stretches.
+Failure to do so will cause the bag to loosen and the seal to break whenever the skin stretches.

-- Whenever you are changing your pouch, remember to put a date on it.
-This will help you remember the last date you changed your pouch.
+- Remember to put a date on your pouch whenever you change it.
+This will help you remember the last date you changed your bag.

 - The area should be clean and dry.
 Trim off hairs if there are any.